Chenxiuzhen666/RePr_CVPR/README.md

 # RePr_CVPR
-## A Pytorch version for CVPR 2019 paper: REPR: Improved Training of Convolutional Filters
+## A Pytorch version for CVPR 2019 paper
+## REPR: Improved Training of Convolutional Filters